cerdem12/MOBILE/TCGAsims/BRCA/README.md

-# MOBILE on TCGA data
+# MOBILE on BRCA data

-We show the applicability of MOBILE using tumor transcriptomic (RNAseq) and proteomic (RPPA) data from TCGA database.

 Preprocess TCGA downloaded data files using 'prepBRCAdata' script and start MOBILE pipeline with correctly formatted data matrices as input.